Inducibility of 4-vertex tournaments: Introduction

 Determining inducibilities is notoriously difficult, and the answer is known only for very few explicit graphs $H$.
 A major breakthrough for the problem was the introduction of the flag algebra method by Razborov \cite{razborov} in 2007, and since then the inducibility of a good number of small graphs has been determined with the help of this method~\cite{MR3386015,MR3425964,nets}.
+While we are using this method as well in this paper, we will not thoroughly explain it here but rather direct the reader to earlier papers~\cite{BDL2020,MR4271644,MR3934375}.
+In a nutshell, the method uses semidefinite programming to solve an optimization problem on subgraph densities which can be set up in a very structured and easily computer assisted way, almost to the point where one may call it fully automated.
+We can add any number of linear constraints on the subgraph densities to the semidefinite program.
 Nevertheless, we do not even know $i(P_4)$, i.e. the inducibility of the path on four vertices, and we do not even have a conjecture for the answer.